RyanDur/sand/README.md

 ### [typeOf](https://github.com/RyanDur/sand/blob/main/src/util/index.ts)

-My own typeOf, since the built in one will return object for null, and number for NaN.
+My own typeOf, since the builtin one will return object for null, and number for NaN.

 ### [shallowFreeze](https://github.com/RyanDur/sand/blob/main/src/util/index.ts)

-Is a delegate for Object.freeze, the only thing that i ike about it is that it tells the user about how much it will freeze
+Is a delegate for Object.freeze, the only thing that I ike about it is that it tells the user about how much it will freeze

 ## Examples of use